 Club leaders can apply for start up funds or to supplement their own fundraising from the Student Parliament.
-To avoid "fundraising fatigue" and multiple clubs competing with each other, Parliament offers clubs the opportunity to help on pizza Fridays to raise money.
-There is an MS Form to fill out and each Wednesday when Student Parliament meets, they review the request and vote on how funds are distributed.
-They then
+To avoid "fundraising fatigue" and multiple clubs competing with each other, Parliament offers clubs the opportunity to help on pizza days to raise money.
+There is an MS Form to fill out and when Student Parliament meets, the Minister responsible reviews the request and schedules volunteers.